 - Every effort will be made to meet with the respondent to provide an opportunity for the respondent to make a statement regarding the proposed interim action.

-- A student who receives an interim administrative action may request a meeting with the Vice President of Student Affairs and Enrollment Management or designee to demonstrate why an interim action is not merited.
+- A student who receives an interim administrative action may request a meeting with the Vice President for Student Life or designee to demonstrate why an interim action is not merited.
 Regardless of the outcome of this meeting, the University may still proceed with the Community Standards process.

-- The Vice President of Student Affairs and Enrollment Management or designee will monitor any interim administrative action placed upon a student or student organization, and if information comes to light during the Community Standards process that warrants a different interim administrative action or the removal of an action, that action shall be taken as soon as is reasonably possible.
+- The Vice President for Student Life or designee will monitor any interim administrative action placed upon a student or student organization, and if information comes to light during the Community Standards process that warrants a different interim administrative action or the removal of an action, that action shall be taken as soon as is reasonably possible.

-- Interim administrative actions imposed by the Vice-President of Student Affairs and Enrollment Management, or designee may remain in effect through the conclusion of the appellate process.
+- Interim administrative actions imposed by the Vice-President for Student Life, or designee may remain in effect through the conclusion of the appellate process.

 Reviewed and Updated 8/2022 by Peter Wiernicki, Office of Community Standards